To become a National Health Service Corps (NHSC) approved site, your facility must be a certain site type, and meet a

 - Immigration and Customs Enforcement (ICE) Health Service Corps

-The following site types are not eligible to become an NHSC site, even if it is located in, or serves, a Health Professional Shortage Area (HPSA).
+These site types are not eligible to become NHSC-approved, even if located in or serving in a Health Professional Shortage Area (HPSA).

 - Inpatient Hospitals

 - Exceptions: Medicare-approved CAHs and some IHS hospitals

 - Clinics that limit care to veterans and active duty military personnel